 During open hours each weekday, the Campus Bike Center provides tools, parts, refurbished bicycles for sale, and dedicated volunteers to help shop members and the larger community with their bicycle maintenance needs.
 This is a hands-on, educational space meant to provide knowledge and experience about fixing bicycles, not a "drop it off for repair" bicycle shop.
 Membership in The Bike Project at Urbana-Champaign is valid at both the Campus Bike Center and the Downtown Urbana location, and costs $30 or 4 hours of volunteering annually.

 Parking Department: The Parking Department, within Auxiliary Services, is responsible for coordinating automobile parking in university-owned facilities.
 The Parking Department sells employee parking permits, student permits, temporary passes, and prepaid meter cash keys.
 This department formerly handled bicycle registration, until it was moved to an online system in 2012 under TDM.
 Parking staff are responsible for impounding bicycles that pose safety hazards during the school year.
 Parking also manages the annual collection of abandoned bicycles left on campus each summer.
-The abandoned bicycles are donated to The Bike Project of Urbana-Champaign, to be reused locally, donated to other organizations internationally, or recycled.
+The abandoned bicycles are donated to The Bike Project of Urbana-Champaign (TBP):, to be reused locally, donated to other organizations internationally, or recycled.

 University of Illinois Wellbeing Services: